 Illinois Wildflowers lists the animal uses of burdock (faunal associations):

-The flowers are pollinated primarily by long-tongued bees, including bumblebees, honeybees, Miner bees, and Leaf-Cutting bees, which suck nectar and collect pollen.
+Burdock flowers attract long-tongued bees, including bumblebees, honeybees, Miner bees, and Leaf-Cutting bees.
 Other visitors include bee flies, butterflies, and skippers, which seek nectar and are also effective at pollination.

 The caterpillars of several moth species bore through the stems, and painted lady butterfly caterpillars (Vanessa cardui) eat the leaves.
 Ring necked pheasants eat some burdock seeds, but they're not a primary food source.

 Burdock's butter taste keeps most mammals away, although livestock and deer will eat it if they have little else.
 The foliage may be toxic to rabbits.